storbrit/mint/README.md

 - Separate splash bottles from normal bottles with a custom crafting recipe to use instead of adding gunpowder to normal potions

+### License

+This repository is licensed under the [GPL V3](https://www.gnu.org/licenses/gpl-3.0.en.html): it is free software, and will stay free software.